ThenerzZ/physics-engine/README.md

 ## License

+Copyright (c) 2024 Fabian Wegner.
+All rights reserved.

-This project is intended for personal use in future game development projects by ThenerzZ.
+This project is licensed for educational use only.
+See the [LICENSE](LICENSE) file for details.

+Key points:
+- Educational use only
+- No commercial use
+- No modifications or derivatives
+- Must maintain attribution
+- No redistribution

+For any other use, please contact Fabian Wegner.